deasterly/ADMIN1/Lab_Guides/Module_01_Labs.md

 11. `cat group | wc -w `
 - > Count the number of "words" (as understood by  `wc`)

-### TASK 3: Use expansion with commands and aliases
+### STEP 3: Use expansion with commands and aliases
 1. Type the following in the SSH terminal on **server1**
 2. `cd ~ `
 3. `date --help | less `